 The courts usually give secured lenders leeway in finding an enforceable security agreement even though there are no “words of grant”, there is no formal document captioned as a security agreement, and it requires the creation of a collage out of a number of documents.
 The courts generally focus on function over form.
 The doctrine usually comes up with respect to secured creditors who are not institutional lenders.
 A leading bankruptcy case from Kansas provides a good example.

-Several years ago, the First Circuit decided a matter of first impression at the federal appellate level: whether Article 9 of the UCC governs the taking and perfection of a security interest in a right to payment arising under an insurance policy.
+The First Circuit has decided a matter of first impression at the federal appellate level: whether Article 9 of the UCC governs the taking and perfection of a security interest in a right to payment arising under an insurance policy.
 Affirming two lower courts, the First Circuit concluded that Article 9 did not govern perfection in such collateral.
 Instead, Maine common law governed.
-And since the secured lender did nothing more than file a UCC financing statement, the debtor’s trustee in bankruptcy got the insurance proceeds under the strongarm clause.
+Since the secured lender did nothing more than file a UCC financing statement, the debtor’s trustee in bankruptcy got the insurance proceeds under the strongarm clause.

 A significant recent decision from North Dakota considers whether the UCC rules displace common law claims with respect to bank liability and whether, in a check fraud case, the three-year UCC statute of limitations bars the plaintiff’s claims.
 The court ruled that the plaintiffs were time-barred.

 The most recent “full payment check” case comes from Virginia, where the court rejects the debtor’s claim of an accord and satisfaction under the UCC Rule, based on a finding of “bad faith” by the debtor in tendering an $890 money order in full payment of a $63,000 mortgage loan.